joegaffey/web-bot/README.md

 # web-bot

-Script to control a robot (e.g. [psychotron](https://github.com/joegaffey/psychotron)) from a web page or API.
+Simple node script to control a robot (e.g. [psychotron](https://github.com/joegaffey/psychotron)) from a web page or API.